dbactual/thomaspaine-www/content/aboutpaine/applied-science-of-thomas-paine.md

 linear programming, Newtonian approximation, decision analysis, flow systems theory, and theory of competitive strategies.
 For the most part, development of such tools post-dated the life of Paine, yet clearly it was not in a mathematical vacuum that he invented the iron bridge and several other aforementioned novelties.
 Some such mathematical tools may be used here and there in elements of political practice.
 They are essential in the implementation of restoring and completing the
-American Revolution - "restoring" because after Paine the power center that Eisenhower called the "military industrial complex" and includes "government" and the central bank may be seen as substituting for the centralized authoritarian rule of the monarch George III.
+American Revolution - "restoring" because after Paine the power center that Eisenhower called the "military industrial complex" and includes such entities as "shadow government", "deep state", and the central bank may be seen as substituting for the centralized authoritarian rule of the monarch George III.

 Finally, a complete list of "more" evidence for Paine's inventorship of the United States would require a modern explanation of grounding organizational dynamics in post-Newtonian physical dynamics.
 This is my one of my personal projects which began in [3], about which a great deal more is to be done.
 That entire important subtopic would exceed my time and space limits here.

-As an instance of science starting with first principles, Common Sense first postulated society distinct from government.
-Paine had proclaimed in Common Sense the need to declare independence; he was known as the foremost writer in the colonies; a Librarian of Congress(18) found Jefferson's first draft copied from an earlier document; Paine exclaimed "The decree is finally gone forth.
+As an instance of science starting with first principles, *Common Sense* first postulated society distinct from government.
+Paine had proclaimed in *Common Sense* the need to declare independence; he was known as the foremost writer in the colonies; a Librarian of Congress(18) found Jefferson's first draft copied from an earlier document; Paine exclaimed "The decree is finally gone forth.
 Britain and America are now distinct empires",(19) about the time of the appointment by Congress of a committee to draft the Declaration.

-Regardless of the extent to which Paine may have been influenced the fundamental documents of the United States of America, a nation whose name and original support are due to him, the friendship and cooperation of Benjamin Franklin with Paine cannot rightly be overlooked.
-Franklin too was an inventor and, by virtue of discovering the polarity of electricity, one of only three native American discoverers of laws of nature known to me.(20) It is implausible that merely by accident
+Regardless of the extent to which Paine may have influenced the fundamental documents of the United States of America, a nation whose name and original support are due to him, the friendship and cooperation of Benjamin Franklin with Paine cannot rightly be overlooked.
+Franklin too was an inventor and, by virtue of discovering the polarity of electricity, one of only three native American discoverers of laws of nature known to me.(20) It is implausible that *merely by accident*
 Franklin, having been introduced to Paine by one of the latter's fellow mathematicians in his native England, understood Paine's genius as a fellow product of the
 Newtonian revolution and arranged for him to live and work in England's colonies.
 As far as I have been able to determine, the Declaration of Independence may have been as much or more the work of Franklin, Jefferson, and the latter's committee members as Paine's, but Paine's ideas are reflected in it.(21)

 As evidence, consider Paine's leading role in producing a preamble to the French Constitution, *The Declaration of the Rights of Man and of Citizens adopted by the
-National Assembly of France*  and containing these declared rights (DRs) among others that echo the sentiments of Paine expressed in *Rights of Man*:
+National Assembly of France*(22)  and containing these declared rights (DRs) among others that echo the sentiments of Paine expressed in *Rights of Man*:
-DR 2: "The end of all Political associations is the Preservation of the Natural and Imprescriptible Rights of Man; and these rights are Liberty, Property, Security, and Resistance of Oppression."(22)
+DR 2: "The end of all Political associations is the Preservation of the Natural and Imprescriptible Rights of Man; and these rights are Liberty, Property, Security, and Resistance of Oppression."
 DR 4: "Political Liberty consists in the power of doing whatever does not Injure another.
 The exercise of the Natural Rights of every Man, has no other limits than those which are necessary to secure to every other Man the Free exercise of the same Rights; and these limits are determinable only by the Law."
 DR 5: "The Law ought to Prohibit only actions hurtful to Society.
 What is not Prohibited by the Law should not be hindered; nor should anyone be compelled to that which the Law does not Require."
 DR 12: "A Public force being necessary to give security to the Rights of Men and of Citizens, that force is instituted for the benefit of the Community and not for the particular benefit of the persons to whom it is intrusted."
-It is noteworthy that the behavior of public officials in the United States has not even risen to the height of the bar that Paine raised for France in DR12.
+It is noteworthy that the behavior of many public officials in the United States has not even risen to the height of the bar that Paine raised for France in DR12.

 In Paine's writings I find an internally consistent blend of classical liberalism with what now is called capitalism.
 His civic philosophy synthesizes property and